SEAT el-Born 2019 GENEVA MOTORSHOW Premiere

 The new SEAT el-Born will make its first ever appearance at the Volkswagen Group night, before its public debut at the 2019 Geneva International Motor Show.
 SEAT el-Born is a concept car that will be a game changer in the industry, as it answers the varied questions posed by the electric revolution.

 The concept car is another step in the direction of electrification moving the world towards the next-generation of automotive development.
-As a brand, SEAT is following industry trends and assuming greater responisibility toward these changes in working toward a lower canbon future.
+As a brand, SEAT is following industry trends and assuming greater responsibility toward these changes in working toward a lower carbon future.
 Despite the ever-increasing population in cities, consumers are still looking for personal mobility.
 The concept car fuses the core aspects which are driving change in the automotive industry: electrification, autonomous driving, shared-mobility and connectivity.
 The new SEAT el-Born concept will be the first 100% electric vehicle based on the Volkswagen Group MEB platform.
-The concept is named after one of the most iconic neighborhood of Barcelona since it is being designed and developed in Barcelona and will be manufactured at the Zwickau plant in Germany; the el-Born is expected to hit markets by 2020.
+The concept is named after one of the most iconic neighbourhood of Barcelona since it is being designed and developed in Barcelona and will be manufactured at the Zwickau plant in Germany; the el-Born is expected to hit markets by 2020.

 “Mobility is evolving and with it, the cars we drive.
 SEAT is at the forefront of this change, and the el-Born concept embodies the technologies and design philosophy that will help us meet the challenges we face in the future”

 Luca de Meo, President of SEAT.